Fiers to make spring debut Sunday in A’s split-squad game

 “We will take every possible step to protect Mike Fiers wherever he’s playing, whether it’s in Houston or somewhere else,” Manfred said.
 “Mike did the industry a service.”

-Fiers has declined to speak in detail about the scheme itself or his decision to go public.
+Fiers has declined to speak in detail about the scheme or his decision to go public.

-”I’m not asking for extra security.
-I’m here to play baseball and I can defend myself, if anything,” he was quoted at saying by The Athletic on Wednesday. ”It’s part of the game.
-If they decide to throw at me, then they throw at me.
-There’s nothing much you can do about it.”
+“Right now I want to focus on this team and not the past,” he recently said.

 NOTES: LHP A.J.
 Puk is set to start Oakland’s exhibition opener Saturday against the Chicago Cubs.